A regular session where backlog items are discussed, reviewed, and prioritized.

 After the meeting, do a little post-meeting pruning of your backlog to make sure it now looks healthier.

 There is a concept known as “DEEP” that was invented by the Agile advocate Roman Pichler.
-This acronym stands for detailed appropriately, estimated, emergent and prioritized.
+This acronym stands for detailed, estimated, emergent, and prioritized.
 This term actually describes a well-managed backlog.

 - Detailed appropriately stands for higher priority items that should have more detail than lower priority ones.